 - people who have serious underlying medical conditions, such as diabetes or cirrhosis

-- those age 65 and older
+- those age

 - very young children